Hamels yields 3 runs in Braves debut, a 5-1 loss to Orioles

+BALTIMORE (AP)Cole Hamels could have easily dismissed the results, attributing the lackluster numbers in his Atlanta Braves debut to rustiness after an unaccustomed layoff.

+Instead, the 36-year-old deemed his performance to be well below his own high expectations.

-BALTIMORE (AP) — Cole Hamels finally got on the mound in an Atlanta uniform, allowing three runs to the Baltimore Orioles before reaching his predetermined pitch count in the fourth inning, and the Braves struggled offensively in a 5-1 loss Wednesday night.
+Pitching for the first time since last September, Hamels allowing three runs to the Baltimore Orioles before reaching his predetermined pitch count in the fourth inning of a 5-1 loss Wednesday night.

+”It’s just for me it’s unacceptable.
+I’ve got to be better,” Hamels said.

+Hamels signed a one-year contract with Atlanta in December and was expected to be a major contributor in the rotation.
+But he arrived at spring training with a sore shoulder and developed triceps tendinitis during summer camp before being placed on the 45-day injured list on the eve of the season opener.

 Rookie Keegan Akin struck out nine over five scoreless innings to earn his first big league victory and help the Orioles win the deciding matchup of a three-game set against the NL East leaders.